The Director Welcomes You

 Wand of Wonder

-All shields within 50 yards are impervious to fire
+All weapons within 50 yards appear to be made of bone

 People